 - He acts strictly for a reason: Fathers act tough and discipline their little ones to prepare them for the future.
 Discipline is a way of educating children that certain behaviors are not only unsafe but also unacceptable.
 Fathers scold or punish their kids to teach them about the consequences of their choices and actions.
 He may shout and rebuke if the child fails to understand, but he does that to make them tough and smart in life.

 - He goes tough on kids to make them stronger: Fathers are straightforward and say what they have to the child without hesitation.
-They hope that his children are strong enough to cope with any situation and all kinds of people they meet.
+He hopes that his children are strong enough to cope with any situation and all kinds of people they meet.
 He may criticize or scold their children for things that may seem wrong, but he would also praise them when they do good deeds.
 The aim is to make them strong enough to face life.

 - He wants his children to be brave: Dad brings a sense of security to his kids and gives them the feeling that no one can hurt them when he is around.
 When little kids sit on a swing for the first time, they feel scared of falling.
 But seeing their father behind them, they know they will be safe because he is always there to protect them.